top of page

 German architect Walter Gropius designed and lived in this National Historic Landmark house in Lincoln, Massachusetts, while teaching architecture at Harvard.
 Gropius was inspired by concrete elevators in the U.S and around the world and went on to become one of the leading pioneers of modern architecture

-Coming right at the dawn of the 20th century, the concrete elevator also stood as a symbol of the ongoing transition from agrarian society to the modern, mechanized age.
+Coming right at the dawn of the 20th century, the concrete elevator also symbolized the ongoing transition from agrarian society to the modern, mechanized age.
 Early modern architects were enamored with concrete elevators, starting with Walter Gropius, founder of the German Bauhaus school.
 His 1913 article "The Development of Modern Industrial Architecture" in the Yearbook of the Deutscher Werkbund featured photos of concrete elevators worldwide, including in Buffalo and Minneapolis (but not the Peavey-Haglin elevator itself).

 The Gropius article had a profound impact on fellow modern architecture pioneer LeCorbusier.
 Born in Switzerland and raised in France, LeCorbusier entered art school when the Peavey-Haglin elevator was built.
 As the NHL nomination form explains, LeCorbusier loved concrete elevators because he "believed that they embodied and symbolized a rhythmic organization which promised to guarantee harmonic relationships in an industrial age."

 LeCorbusier republished the Gropius pictures in an article of his own.
-Still, as chronicled by later research at the University of Kansas, he heavily doctored the images by painting over parts of them with gouache to "remove signs of ornamentation in Gropius’ photographs and create the illusion of straight lines and hard angles."
+Still, as later research at the University of Kansas chronicled, he heavily doctored the images by painting over parts of them with gouache to "remove signs of ornamentation in Gropius’ photographs and create the illusion of straight lines and hard angles."

 Holding up his faked images as the real thing, LeCorbusier praised "the American grain elevators and factories" as "the magnificent first fruits of the new age," a quote that has since been reprinted in nearly every history of the Peavey-Haglin elevator.
 The doctored photos were reprinted dozens of times and not revealed as frauds until decades later.
 They captured the hearts and minds of modern architecture enthusiasts around the world, some of whom started seeking out concrete grain elevators to admire during their travels.